Agricultural genetics

 U.S. agriculture and farmers

-• Encourages development of new or improved varieties.
+Encourages the development of new or improved varieties.